 Inheritance tax is calculated based on the fair market value of the assets at the time of the deceased's passing.
 This includes real estate, investments, and any other assets that are part of the estate.
 The tax is paid by the beneficiaries, and the amount varies depending on the relationship between the deceased and the beneficiary.
 Spouses and immediate family members typically have a lower tax rate compared to non-related individuals.

-One of the main concerns with inheritance tax is the potential for double .
+One of the main concerns with inheritance tax is the potential for double taxation.
 This happens when assets are transferred from the deceased to the beneficiary and then taxed again when the beneficiary eventually passes away.
 This can significantly decrease the value of the assets left for future generations, making it essential to plan and minimize inheritance tax as much as possible.

 How accrual basis can help you plan for inheritance tax

 Many individuals use cash basis accounting, where income is recorded when it is received and expenses are recorded when they are paid.
-However, using an accrual basis for accounting can be beneficial for estate and minimizing inheritance tax.
+However, using an accrual basis for accounting can be beneficial for estate planning and minimizing inheritance tax.
 Accrual basis accounting records revenues and expenses when they are earned, regardless of when they are received or paid.
 This can help reduce the value of the estate and ultimately decrease the amount of inheritance tax that is owed.

 When using accrual basis accounting, accounts receivable are counted as income during the accounting period, even if the income has not been received.
 This reduces the overall value of the estate, which means lower inheritance tax.
 It is essential to carefully track these accounts receivable and pay close attention to the timing of income recognition to ensure that it falls within the appropriate accounting period.